 J.K.
 Simmons and Jeremy Irons return as Jim Gordon and Alfred respectively, and you can bet on at least one cameo either from a Justice Leaguer or another member of Batman's vast gallery of rogues.
+Currently rumors suggest Armie Hammer may also be playing a villain.
 Expect more casting news in the next three months or so.

 Shazam is scheduled for April 5, 2019, and The Rock is attached to star as Black Adam, but otherwise details have been seriously thin on the ground.
 Shazam doesn't even have a director attached yet, and the character has no links with the Justice League, so it feels like there's a good chance the slot saved for this movie could be given to another — quite possibly Man of Steel 2.
 That's not to say Shazam is off the cards for good, but I'd be surprised if it came in less than 3 years' time.

 This movie was previously titled Justice League Part Two, but the first movie is no longer titled Part One, so this one will probably have a more plot-specific subtitle to be revealed at a later date.
 It's safe to assume that the entire team will return, including a fully-recharged Superman — and considering a Green Lantern Corps movie is due in 2020, one of the Lanterns could feasibly be recruited into the League in this movie.